Should you seal your paving? If so, when should you seal and which sealant is best?

 Always remove loose dirt, moss & other debris from the surface of the slabs first and check that any marks are cleaned off before sealing to avoid them being sealed into the surface of the stone.
 Test the sealer on an inconspicuous area or off-cut first, to be sure that it will provide the results you need before treating the full area.

-Any landscaper or industry professional will be able to provide advice on sealing based on their experience and most landscapers will have tried and tested methods which they use regularly.
+Any landscaper will be able to provide further advice on sealing based on their experience and most landscapers will have tried and tested methods that they use regularly.

 There are some great resources listed below if you’re still looking to dive deeper into the ins and outs of sealing your paving and any all reputable sealant manufacturers will be able to point you in the right direction and provide some further specific advice for your needs.